-This year has been a time in which we are all losing something in our lives.
-We are experiencing what is called a collective grief.
-What does it mean?
-Collective grief happens when a community, society, village, or a nation experiences extreme change or loss.
-This has been our experience during 2020 with Covid-19.
+This year has been a time in which we have all lost something in our lives.
+What can we do when we grieve as a nation?
+We are experiencing what is called collective grief.
+What does that mean?
+Collective grief happens when a community, society, village, or nation experiences extreme change or loss.
+This was our experience throughout 2020 with COVID-19.

-Many people are dealing with individual losses this year, such as illnesses, death, unemployment, losing their freedom, the sense of predictability, control, justice, and losing the belief that we can protect our love ones.
-But even if you have not lost any of these things we just mentioned, as a community, we are experiencing collective grief because when our neighbor suffers, we all suffer and grieve too, since we are human beings and we feel the impact of other people’s pain.
+Many people are dealing with individual losses this year, such as illnesses, death, unemployment, losing their freedom, the sense of predictability, control, justice, and losing the belief that we can protect our loved ones.
+But even if you have not lost any of these things, as a community, we are experiencing collective grief because when our neighbor suffers, we all suffer and grieve too.
+We are human beings, and we feel the impact of other people’s pain.

 Things to consider as we grieve

-Grief is natural: it is about turning inward, recalibrating and thinking that we need to adapt to the situation.
+- Grief is natural: it is about turning inward, recalibrating, and thinking about how we need to adapt to the situation.

 Physical symptoms of grief